KxSystems/docs/docs/wp/iterators/index.md

 Notice that the last expression gave us _eight_ rows of the Triangle, not seven.
 The first item of the result was the original argument, followed by the results of seven successive evaluations.

 If the left argument of the derived function is zero, there will be no evaluations.
 The original argument will still be returned as the first (and only) item of the result.
-It doesn’t even have to be in the domain of the iterable.
+It doesn’t even have to be in the domain of the value.

 ```q
 q)0 {(+)prior x,0}\ 1